-Similar construction methods are known from numerous excavations from the Magdalenian period, with first evidence of Cro Magnon man as early as 30,000 before today, with a heyday in southern France (Dordogne) between 19,000 and 13,000 years before today.
+Similar construction methods are known from numerous excavations from the Magdalenian period, with first evidence of Cro-Magnon man as early as 30,000 before today, with a heyday in southern France (Dordogne) between 19,000 and 13,000 years before today.
 Even today there are such constructions in Iceland or northern Finland (Lapland).

-The reindeer was also the main source of meat for Cro Magnon man.
+The reindeer was also the main source of meat for Cro-Magnon man.
 But also remains of bison (Bison bonasus), mammoths, horses, wild cattle have been excavated from the dwellings.
-It is very likely that the systematic exploitation of the rich wild animal population was forced by the Cro Magnon man.
+It is very likely that the systematic exploitation of the rich wild animal population was forced by the Cro-Magnon man.
 In any case, by the end of the Upper Pleistocene, this form of foraging, based primarily on a wild animal species, was already fully developed.
 It is still evident today in a similar way among tribes of the tundra, albeit today with improved technological methods and the availability of dogs, boats, and sleds.
 However, both the Stone Age people in the ice-age tundra of Central Europe and the Eskimos had highly developed technical aids: thermally insulated huts, clothing, traps, etc., and also already simple machines such as harpoons and spear-throwers.

 Today, Western civilization has caused profound changes.
 Alcohol is a big problem.
 Snowmobiles replace dog sleds, hunters use rifles.
 Today, a few Eskimos can decimate an entire herd of caribou in a day.
 Hunting has become so easy that it is no longer important to use all the parts of a shot animal; only the best pieces are taken.
 Surplus game is sold.